shimpe/mitola/README.md

 ## tuning

 To convert Mitola scores to frequencies it is necessary to know in which tuning the score has to be interpreted.
 Tuning is indicated in the form of a scala definition and a root frequency.
-In order to pin a given degree in your scala definition to a fixed frequency (e.g. ensure that A4 is 440Hz in a 12EDO tuning), a suitable root_frequency can be calculated using the RootFrequencyCalculator class.
+In order to pin a given degree in your scala definition to a fixed frequency (e.g. ensure that A4 is 440Hz in a 12EDO tuning), a suitable root_frequency can be calculated using the MtlRootFrequencyCalculator class.

 # Examples